 The Multi-Generation Priority Scheme (MGPS) is intended to encourage families to live near each other and support each other communally.

-Both you and your parents are applying for new BTOs in the same estate, one for yourself and one for your parents.
-Your parents can apply for 2-room or 3-room BTO flat while you can apply for all flat sizes, 2-room and above.
+Both you and your parents are applying for new BTOs in the same estate or a joint application for two flats in a BTO project, one for yourself and one for your parents.
+Your parents can only apply for a 2-room or 3-room BTO flat, while you can apply for all flat sizes, up to a 5-room flat.

-Up to 15% of 2-room or 3-room flats will be reserved for MGPS (with a minimum of 20 units) for the parents and a corresponding number of units will be reserved for MGPS for the married/ engaged couple.
+Up to 15% of 2-room or 3-room flats will be reserved for MGPS (with a minimum of 20 units) for the parents and a corresponding number of 2-room Flexi to 5-room flats will be reserved for MGPS for the married/ engaged couple.

-For balloting purposes, you will be given 3 chances in total, one under MGPS (which covers both yours and your parents’), one for your own application, one for your parents’ application.
+For balloting purposes, you will be given 3 chances in total, one under MGPS (which covers both yours and your parents’), one for your own application, and one for your parents’ application.
 Thus, it is possible to end up in a scenario where your parents successfully balloted and you didn’t, or vice versa.
 Only if you are successful under the MGPS ballot would both your and your parents’ applications be considered jointly.
+Alternatively, if you decide not to book a flat under the MGPS, you can still proceed independently if you’re successful under the Public Scheme.

 This priority scheme is available for second-timers.

-The Married Child Priority Scheme (MCPS) is another scheme intended to encourage families to live near each other and support each other communally.
-However, the difference is that your parents do not get a new BTO flat.
-Either they move in with you in your new BTO flat or they remain in their existing residence.
+Under this scheme, your parents will not get a new BTO flat as they will either move in with you in your new BTO flat or they remain within close proximity in their existing residence.

-The MCPS caters to couples who want to move near their parents’ residence (within 4 km) or want their parents to move in with them into the BTO flat.
-Up to 30% of the units will be reserved for first-timer families under MCPS and up to 15% for second-timer families.
-On top of the flat allocation, MCPS applicants also receive an additional ballot chance.
+The FCS caters to couples who want to move near their parents’ residence (within 4 km) or want their parents to move in with them into the BTO flat.
+On top of the flat allocation, FCS applicants also receive an additional ballot chance.

 This priority scheme is available for second-timers.